 Hope to hear from you soon!

-Google Workspace is still a great option for collaboration and business purposes.
+Even taking into account the Google Workspace price increase, it is still a great option for collaboration and business purposes.
 By integrating all Workspace products into one dashboard, Google has made its product more user-friendly for businesses of all sizes.